 1. You’ll have to determine your niche

+To build a price comparison site, you first need to decide on a niche.
 Given how popular online price comparison websites have become, building a new one means facing tight competition.
 However, some niches are fuller than others.

 For example, the flight comparison niche is one of the most overcrowded today, with service providers like Momondo, Google Flights, and Kayak being difficult to challenge globally.
 Something on a smaller scale, though — say, a site comparing prices for flights from several airports serving rural areas — is easier for a startup to tackle.
 Just an idea off the top of the head.

 You’ll need to do market research to find out what niche is underrepresented in the market you’re aiming at.
 If you already have a niche in mind, you’ll have to thoroughly research your competitors.
-If you’re outsourcing your project to a web development company, your project manager should be able to help with competitor research.
+If you’re outsourcing your website development to a web development company, your project manager should be able to help with competitor research.

 2. It’s important to follow the CARE principles